Mutugiii/Pinstagram/README.md

 [![codebeat badge](https://codebeat.co/badges/6a3882fb-b3d0-4567-8cb5-ec35be65d079)](https://codebeat.co/projects/github-com-mutugiii-pinstagram-master)

 ## Description
-A python django app that allows you to view images posted by admin
+A python django app that allows you to view images posted by admin.
+User can search for images based on category and view images based on different location

 # Installation